-2. Manage menopause.
+2. Manage Menopause

-3. Keep an eye on your calcium.
+3. Keep an Eye on Your Bones

-If you don't get enough dairy in your diet, take a twice-daily supplement with calcium and vitamin D. Vitamin D is the key that unlocks the calcium so your body can use it.
+If you don't get enough dairy in your diet, talk to your doctor about taking a supplement with calcium and vitamin D. Vitamin D is the key that unlocks the calcium in your body so it can use it.

 Ask your doctor whether you should have a bone density scan to check for early osteoporosis.
 If you're under 65, but past menopause, you may need one if you're at risk for the condition because you've had a fracture, take steroid medicines, smoke, have a low weight, drink a lot of alcohol, have rheumatoid arthritis, or have a parent who's had hip fractures.

 4. Don't Forget Key Screening Tests

 Make sure you get regular mammograms to check for breast cancer.
 Talk to your doctor about when you should start and how often to get them, because recommendations vary among experts..
 Also ask about when to get diabetes tests and screening for colorectal cancer.

 Thyroid disease is common in older women, so ask your doctor whether you should consider a screening test for it.